Chile

-Chile, officially the Republic of Chile, (Note: República de Chile /es/.) is a country in western South America.
+/es/ (Note: In Chilean Spanish, pronunciation ranges from /es-CL/ ~ /es-CL/ on a spectrum from lower to upper classes, respectively, the former being a somewhat-stigmatized basilect.
+See the "Sample" section for an IPA-transcribed text in a lower-class form of the dialect.)) officially the Republic of Chile, (Note: República de Chile /es/) is a country in the Southern Cone of southwestern South America.
 It is the southernmost country in the world and the closest to Antarctica, extending along a narrow strip of land between the Andes Mountains and the Pacific Ocean.
 According to the 2024 census, Chile had an enumerated population of 18.5 million.
 The country covers a territorial area of 756102 km2, sharing borders with Peru to the north, Bolivia to the northeast, Argentina to the east, and the Drake Passage to the south.
 It also administers several Pacific islands, including Juan Fernández, Isla Salas y Gómez, Desventuradas, and Easter Island, and claims about 1250000 km2 of Antarctica as the Chilean Antarctic Territory.
-(Note: Since 1961, all claims to Antarctic land are de jure suspended under the Antarctic Treaty System) The capital and largest city is Santiago, and the national language is Spanish.
+(Note: Since 1961, all claims to Antarctic land are de jure suspended under the Antarctic Treaty System.)
+The capital and largest city is Santiago, and the official and national language is Spanish.

 Spain conquered and colonized the region in the mid-16th century, replacing Inca rule; however, they failed to conquer the autonomous tribal Mapuche people who inhabited what is now south-central Chile.
-Chile emerged as a relatively stable authoritarian republic in the 1830s after their 1818 declaration of independence from Spain.
+Chile emerged as a relatively stable authoritarian republic in the 1830s after its 1818 declaration of independence from Spain.
 During the 19th century, Chile experienced significant economic and territorial growth, putting an end to Mapuche resistance in the 1880s and gaining its current northern territory in the War of the Pacific (1879–83) by defeating Peru and Bolivia.